Icyconfusion/Ultiprint/journal.md

 Redesigned the bracket for the Z axis motors to improve space, and added a holder for the support rods.
 Also modelled ACM panels for the sides.
 I have found a relatively cheap supplier (where I don't need to pay 100+ in shipping) for the ACM.

 Also made the entire X and Y axes.
 I will use linear rails for the motion, with MGN12H carriages.
 The extruder will be a mk8 extruder and mk8 hotend, in my own X carriage 3d printed design.

+**Log 4**
+3/3/26
+2 hours
+Had to move around some elements of the frame to give enough space for things like the extruder etc without hitting the ACM panels.
+Also started thinking about belts.
+Decided on a CoreXY system (orignally I considered a cartesian system), and made the brackets for the motors.